pseguin2011/dame_de_pique/README.md

 npm install @react-navigation/native @react-navigation/stack
 npm i -S unique-name-generator

+specify the network config path by defining NETWORK_CONFIG_PATH

 ## Description
 This is a french game meaning queen of hearts.
 It is a point based game with the objective to reach 1000 points with your partner before the opposing team.